Alyn Beals: Death and legacy

 Beals died in his sleep on August 11, 1993, at his home in Redwood City, California.
 He was 72 years old at the time of his death.

-Beals was remembered as one of the biggest stars of the All-America Football Conference — a three time All-Pro AAFC player and holder of the league's all time career scoring records with 278 points, including 46 touchdowns and 2 extra points.
+Beals was remembered as one of the biggest stars of the All-America Football Conference that was named a three time All-Pro AAFC player and holder of the league's all-time career scoring records with 278 points, including 46 touchdowns and 2 extra points.
+Despite playing just four years in the 1940s, Beals and his 46 receiving touchdowns was third most for all receivers for the entire decade and for his entire career of 1946 to 1951, no player had more receiving touchdowns than him.